maroomartin/portfolio/manual.md

 # Troubleshooting and Maintenance in the Field

 Even with perfect planning, things can (and will) go wrong.
-From overheating engines to shredded tires, the desert has a way of testing your gear—and your grit.
+From overheating engines to shredded tires, the desert has a way of testing your gear and your grit.

-This section covers the most common issues off-roaders face in high desert terrain, and how to troubleshoot them with confidence and care.

 ---